-Four things I did to get toddlers engaged in fun, physical activities at home
+4 things I did to get toddlers engaged in fun physical activity at home

 Squirmy, energetic children and less than favourable weather means that as a home daycare provider I have to step up to the plate and find some activities to keep everyone active and happy.
-Lucky for me, (and you if you’re also taking care of kids during the day) Active for Life has great activities for toddlers ages 1 to 3 years.
+Lucky for me, (and you if you’re also taking care of kids during the day), Active for Life has great activities for toddlers ages one to three years.
 I’ve been able to find a lot of fun, age-appropriate activities for us to do that everyone enjoys.

-I also love their lesson plan builder, even though it’s designed for 3-year-olds and up, and because I felt confident that I could modify the activities appropriately, I decided to try one of the lesson plan builder activities.
+I also love the lesson plan builder, even though it’s designed for three-year-olds and up.
+Because I felt confident that I could modify the activities appropriately, I decided to try one of the lesson plan builder activities.
 It’s so great to have so many activity ideas at my fingertips.

 My philosophy is to create the environment based on children’s interests, so I scrolled through the lessons and decided that this week, we would build on the little ones’ love for jumping and hopping and try the “Island hopping” [PDF] activity.